tomash/talks/should-not-test/index.md

 ---

-Result: ugly, bad-written code which needs refactoring before it was even created, with lots of tests for edge cases that result from bad, un-considered code in the first place.
+Result: ugly, bad-written code which needs refactoring before it was even created, with lots of tests for edge cases coming from bad, un-considered code in the first place.

 ---